simolus3/drift/README.md

 ### Select statements
-You can create `select` statements by starting them with `select(tableName)`, where the table name is a field generated for you by sally.
+You can create `select` statements by starting them with `select(tableName)`, where the table name is a field generated for you by moor.
 Each table used in a database will have a matching field to run queries against.
 A query can be run once with `get()` or be turned into an auto-updating stream using `watch()`.
 #### Where